-The Process, a special quarterly program airing on Sirius XM Channel 111, Business Radio powered by The Wharton School, offers guidance and insight into the college admissions process.
-In this four-part podcast series that began airing in the summer of 2016, Eric J. Furda, the dean of admissions at the University of Pennsylvania, invites guests and experts to explore all aspects of the admissions process, from discovery and decision-making to enrollment and transition.
-KWHS will be running these four podcasts throughout the summer in preparation for new segments of The Process that will begin airing this September.
+The Process, a special quarterly program that used to air on Sirius XM Channel 111, Business Radio powered by The Wharton School, offered guidance and insight into the college admissions process.
+In this four-part podcast series that began airing in the summer of 2016, Eric J. Furda, the former dean of admissions at the University of Pennsylvania, invited guests and experts to explore all aspects of the admissions process, from discovery and decision-making to enrollment and transition.

 Here in Part I, Furda speaks with Eileen Cunningham Feikens, director of college counseling at the Dwight-Englewood School in New Jersey, about the work that students must do (like attending summer programs) as they prepare to make informed college application decisions.
 During the second half of the show, financial aid expert David Charlow joins Furda to talk about college affordability and ways to effectively save for college.

 We encourage you to listen to the hour-long podcast featured at the bottom of the page.
 First, a few key takeaways from the discussion for high school students as they formulate their college lists.